RoddieKieley/toolhive/cmd/thv-operator/statement-of-work.md

 * You prefer to utilize the buildah tool at https://github.com/containers/buildah to build OCI images.
 * You prefer to utilize the podman tool at https://github.com/containers/podman to run OCI images.

+# Other tools

+* *The build system yaml utilizes go-task also known as task from https://taskfile.dev
+* Currently this project uses google ko at https://github.com/ko-build/ko to build the thv-operator.

 # Rules

 * Think, plan, and reason step by step.